Is my pet fat? The Body Condition Score will tell you

 Body Condition Score for your dog

 Realizing that your pet is overnourished or corpulent, it is necessary to take the first step to make his life better.
-This is the same thing that happened to Dachshund Fat Vincent, who lost half his body weight with an activity tracker.

 Vincent had high cholesterol and had an increased risk of developing diabetes, cancer, paralysis and kidney disease.
 After losing more than half his body weight, this adorable Dachshund was no longer known Fat Vincent, but Skinny Vinny.
 Read more about Skinny Vinny.

 There could be many reasons why your pet is overweight.
 Here are some of the most common reasons:

 Certain breeds have shown predisposition to obesity, particularly: